visioninhope/inferable-agents/sdk-react/README.md

   createMessage: Function;  // Function to add new messages to the run
-  messages: Message[];      // Array of all messages in the run run?: Run;               // Current run status and metadata }
+  messages: Message[];      // Array of all messages in the run run?: Run;               // Current run status and metadata result?: T;              // Typed result of the run if resultSchema was provided
+  error: Error | null;     // Error if any occurred during operations }
 ```